Imagen of Forgotten Islands - Copyright: Cruising Indonesia © 2014 All rights reserved

 This is the trip report of a journey of exploratory diving in one of the many remote corners of Indonesia: Tanimbar or Forgotten Islands

 In recent years, our diving exploration of the largest archipelago in the world, has allowed us to offer our customers and friends, diving trips to places hitherto unknown: Raja Ampat, Triton Bay, Halmahera and the incredible dive site of whale sharks in Cendrawsasih Bay.

 In order to always offer something new diving destination and driven by the thirst of consciousness, we started to explore the remote islands of the Moluccas group, a chain of small islands, which starts from the north-east of Timor and joins the group of Tanimbar west of Papua.
 Anthropologists call these islands: "Forgotten Islands", because historically had little contact with the rest of Indonesia.

-Without airports, inhabited only by small fishing communities, these islands are surrounded by deep and transparent sea waters, open to the currents coming from northern Australia, which is located just over 200 miles to the south.
+Without airports, inhabited only by small fishing communities, these islands, known as Forgotten Islands, are surrounded by deep and transparent sea waters, open to the currents coming from northern Australia, which is located just over 200 miles to the south.
 They are ideal for the development of life marina.
 The human impact is still minimal, and it shows!